aarishramesh/HotelAutomationController/README.txt

 Hotel Automation Controller

 Hello!
-This is a simple Maven Java project implementing the assignment on Hotel Automation Controller
+This is a simple Maven Java project implementing the assignment on Hotel Automation Controller from Sahaj Software

+Major part of the implementation is dervied from https://github.com/asgs/hotel-automation-controller

 Few important briefings about the implementation